-The PHA will correct non-life threatening health and safety defects within 30 business days of the inspection date.
+The PHA will correct deficiencies resulting in a non-emergency work order identified during a PHA conducted inspection non-life threatening health and safety defects within 3015 business days of the inspection date.
 If the PHA is unable to make repairs within that period due to circumstances beyond the PHA's control (e.g. required parts or services are not available, weather conditions, etc.) the PHA will notify the family of an estimated date of completion.